simple-login/documentation/docs/report-blocking-website.md

 > *I am reaching out to seek your assistance with an issue I encountered while attempting to register my account with your service.
 Despite being unable to use my SimpleLogin email alias myemailalias@simplelogin.com during the sign-up process, I believe the block on SimpleLogin alias on your domain might have been an oversight.*

 >*SimpleLogin has gained significant popularity among users worldwide, serving as a tool for protecting their online identities against SPAM and phishing by providing unique email aliases.
-This service, is part of Proton AG, one of the most popular encrypted email providers.*
+This service is part of Proton AG, one of the most popular encrypted email providers.*

 > *I would like to emphasize the importance of not discriminating against users who opt for privacy-focused email services.
 For further information regarding SimpleLogin aliases, I recommend reviewing the official documentation at https://simplelogin.io/docs/why-simplelogin-is-not-disposable-mail/.*